hypertidy/quadmesh/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* There are warnings on solaris and osx but not things I can fix as far as I can tell: https://cran.r-project.org/web/checks/check_results_quadmesh.html.
+* There are warnings on solaris and osx requiring update to pandoc-citeproc (afaict).

+https://cran.r-project.org/web/checks/check_results_quadmesh.html.